-In addition, although the Organization does not intend to spend from its board-designated endowment, other than amounts appropriated for general expenditure as part of its annual budget approval and appropriation, amounts from its endowment could be made available if necessary.
+Although the Organization does not intend to spend from its board-designated endowment, other than amounts appropriated for general expenditure as part of its annual budget approval and appropriation, amounts from its endowment could be made available if necessary.
 The endowment has a spending rate of no more than 5% to cover any shortfall in operating funds.
-Appropriations from the endowment that are available within the next 12 months totaled \$29,403 and \$38,990, as of December 31, 2019 and 2018, respectively.
+Appropriations from the endowment that are available within the next 12 months totaled \$40,158 and \$29,403, as of December 31, 2020 and 2019, respectively.